What is Pudendal Neuralgia and How Can Pelvic Floor Physical Therapy Help?

 - Surgical Nerve Decompression using the approach Trans-gluteal

-How Pelvic Floor Physical and Occupational Therapy Can Help Pudendal Neuralgia
+How Pelvic Floor Physical therapy Can Help Pudendal Neuralgia

-Pelvic floor physical and occupational therapy can help Pudendal Neuralgia by guiding your body in restoring the structures that are contributing to the dysfunction of your pudendal nerve.
+Pelvic floor Physical therapy can help Pudendal Neuralgia by guiding your body in restoring the structures that are contributing to the dysfunction of your pudendal nerve.
 For example, if certain muscles in the pelvic floor are affecting your pudendal nerve, we will help you release them and then give you exercises and a home program to keep those structures released and healthy.

 Some of the modalities used at Femina Physical Therapy can include (but are not limited to):